dzxlai/bike_buyers_project/README.md

 The first thing I wanted to check was the youngest entry, and the oldest entry.
 In order to do this, I highlights the 'Age' column, and used Excel mathematical formulas to figure this out:
 - Using the =MIN() formula to identify to smallest numercial value within the 'Age' column, i.e. the youngest person.
-- Converstly using the =MAX() formula I can identify to largest numercial value within the 'Age' column, i.e. the oldest person.
+- Conversely using the =MAX() formula I can identify to largest numercial value within the 'Age' column, i.e. the oldest person.

 As a result I identified the youngest age to be 25, and the oldest to be 89.
 Knowing this allows me to carefully dispict and disect my age groups/brackets.

-For my age brackets, I decided to split the data into 3 groups: Adolescent, Middle Age, Old (baring in mind I wanted to name this alphabetically, so that Excel maintains the order in correspondecne to the age group values.
+For my age brackets, I decided to split the data into 3 groups: Adolescent, Middle Age, Old (bearing in mind I wanted to name this alphabetically, so that Excel maintains the order in correspondecne to the age group values.
 - Adolescent, x < 31, i.e. ages 0-30
 - Middle Age, 31 =< x =< 54, i.e. ages 31-54
 - Old, x > 54, i.e. ages 55+